TDA283-compiler-construction/project/tester/README.md

 ## Requirements

-testing.py requires Python 3, `make` and `tar`.
+testing.py requires Python 3 and `make`.
 The test suite should work on Linux and macOS.
 If you are using Windows, see e.g.
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).